thruston/python-tabulate/README.md

     East  Q2  1100  West  Q1  2200  West  Q4  2600
     East  Q3  1500  West  Q2  2500

+The option for `wrap` should be a positive number greater than 1; it defaults to 2, which means split the rows into two blocks and put them beside each other.

-`unwrap` does the opposite - the option is the number of columns you want in the new output, and defaults to half the number of columns in the input.
+`unwrap` does the opposite - it splits the columns into blocks and puts them after each other as rows.
+The option for `unwrap` should also be a positive number greater than 1, and it also defaults to 2, which means split the columns into two blocks and put the right hand block under the left hand block.

+In both cases numbers less than 2 are ignored.